sagemath/sage/src/doc/en/developer/github.rst

   test.
 Details are again available by clicking on the check.

-  The automatic workflow runs on a container based on ``ubuntu-focal-standard``.
+  The automatic workflow runs on a container based on ``ubuntu-jammy-maximal``.
 To request a run of the workflow on a different platform, you can issue a `workflow dispatch
   <https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow>`_.
   You can select any of the platforms for which a `prebuilt container image